opensovereigncloud/docs/docs/baremetal/index.md

 ## Prerequisites

-The current implementation of the baremetal automation in IronCore requires the following prerequisites:
+The current implementation of the bare metal automation in IronCore requires the following prerequisites:

 - In-band and out-of-band network connectivity to the bare metal servers.
 - A management server in the out-of-band network that can communicate with the bare metal servers.